 Officers.
 The Officers of the TAER O&M Division shall be Chair, Chair-Elect, Secretary, and Newsletter Editor.

 The Executive Committee shall consist of all elected officers and two members elected at large.
-Each Executive committee member shall be elected for a two year term.
+Each Executive committee member shall be elected for a two-year term.

+In the event that the annual Texas AER state conference can not be held the acting executive committee will continue its duties until the next election is able to be held.

 Members-at-Large.
 There shall be two Members-at-Large from the TAER O&M Division membership.